shchuko/acurite-bridge/README.md

   to have it simply working in short time :)
 * To reduce memory consumption, the code contains shrunk [port of rtl_433 library](https://github.com/NorthernMan54/rtl_433_ESP) copied directly to [lib/](lib).
-* It's pretty easy to support other stations (not Acurite 5n1 only), but there was not really reasonable to have this in current use case.
+* It's pretty easy to support other stations (not AcuRite 5n1 only), but there was not really reasonable to have this in current use case.
-* Precipitation measurements from Acurite 5n1 are received in weird time window, to be investigated whether they're interpreted correctly.
+* Precipitation measurements from AcuRite 5n1 are received in weird time window, to be investigated whether they're interpreted correctly.
 The device may report garbage instead of `rainmm` measurements to weather services.